 Cabin on Working Alpaca Ranch – This one is a bit further out there, but how could I not include it!?
 This cabin provides all the modern amenities plus a fully equipped kitchen plus you get to enjoy life on the farm for a bit.
 The wraparound porch and gazebo are welcoming spots to relax after a full day of exploring the area.
 Book your stay here.

-Elkin Valley Bungalow – If you’re looking for something closer to downtown Elkin then this bungalow is the perfect spot.
-This 3 bedroom home is perfect for a girl’s weekend getaway and provides all the amenities you might want.
+Elkin Valley Home – If you’re looking for something closer to downtown Elkin then this is the perfect spot.
+The 4 bedroom home is perfect for a girl’s weekend getaway and provides all the amenities you might want including a hot tub and large deck.
 Book your stay here.

 Yadkin Valley NC Three Day Itinerary